 Alot of stripping going on here!
 Wallpaper is back but not this three way combination.
 Fresh paint, a new light fixture and modern table setting reclaimed this toy storage to a inviting place to dine.

 I have to admit some of the before pictures are not as well taken as the after but I think you can still see the differences.
-New light fixture with a modern mirror and table setting changes the every day norm for buyers to appreciate.
+New light fixture with a modern mirror and table setting changes the every day norm to a total reform.

 This kitchen has been transformed with a peel and stick real stone backsplash, new goose neck faucet and soft grey countertop WITHOUT the back lip and extended a little to create a sit at island.
 An inexpensive way to give a kitchen a modern facelift.

 Another simple kitchen facelift.
-It wasn't in the budget to replace the dated cupboards so playing off the stainless steel on the cupboard handles, we installed a peel and stick stainless steel backsplash, new goose neck faucet, granite like countertop without the lip, and with straight edges, new click vinyl floor tile and a few other minor adjustments gives this kitchen a whole new lease on life.
+It wasn't in the budget to replace the dated cupboards so playing off the stainless steel handles, we installed a peel and stick stainless steel backsplash, new goose neck faucet, granite like countertop WITHOUT the lip, and with straight edges, new click vinyl floor tile and a few other minor adjustments gives this kitchen a whole new lease on life.

 This was just a matter of furniture placement and use of mirrors and modern finishes to change a nondescript family room into a nice place to relax.

-New light fixture, another RESTORE steal at $40, lighter 2 piece settee and gold glass tables supported with a shag rug to ground this now light and airy room.
+New light fixture, another RESTORE steal at $40, lighter 2 piece loveseat and gold glass tables supported with a shag rug to ground the space and it turns into a comforting family room.

 The devil is in the details and this was just a few details to help lighten and create a more welcoming master through the use of lighter bedding and cushions and repeated colors in accessories.

 There was more going on here then you might first see.
-To start we painted in a soft grey, removed the side storage unit by fridge with a display shelf, remodelled the floating shelf to become a build in island with matching countertop, new light fixture, peel and stick backsplash and clear glass table.
-Voila a eat in kitchen to rival its dated neighbors.
+To start we painted in a soft grey, removed the side storage unit by fridge with a display shelf, remodeled the floating shelf to become a build in island with matching countertop, new light fixture, peel and stick backsplash and clear glass table.
+Voila!
+An eat in kitchen to rival its dated neighbors.

 Where to begin?
 This dated farmhouse was desperate for change.
-A granite island countertop found at the restore started the transformation.
+A granite island countertop found at the RESTORE started the transformation.
 Then we painted the island and wood trim in charcoal and a fresh white coat on the cupboards with black sprayed handles and hinges.
-Then we installed a stainless steel backsplash, Restore light fixtures and wicker window treatments and stainless steel appliance from the RESTORE) and now we have a kitchen setting Joanna Gaines would be proud of.
+Then we installed a stainless steel backsplash, (RESTORE light fixtures, wicker window treatments and stainless steel appliance from the RESTORE) and now we have a kitchen setting Joanna Gaines would be proud of.